jpmml/jpmml-evaluator-python/README.md

 ## Command-line application ##

 The `jpmml_evaluator` module is executable.
-The main application loads loads the model from the PMML file, and scores all data records from the input CSV file or stream; scoring results are written to the output CSV file or stream:
+The main application loads the model from the PMML file, and scores all data records from the input CSV file or stream; scoring results are written to the output CSV file or stream:

 ```
 python -m jpmml_evaluator DecisionTreeIris.pmml --input Iris.csv --output DecisionTreeIris.csv